puma202581/CAB_Project_03_Bike-share/readme.txt

-The original csv files for with 10Mil+ bike ride records from the Capital Bikeshare scheme spanning over the years from 2021 to 2023 are not included in the uploaded files due to memory space constraints.
+The original csv file for with 10Mil+ bike ride records from the Capital Bikeshare scheme spanning over the years from 2021 to 2023 is included in the uploaded files due to memory space constraints.
 My focus was on the year 2023.
-The files uploaded on Github are aggregated at the weekly level and by station already.
+The ipynb files uploaded on Github show the aggregation at annual and at weekly level and by station (both).

 I included bike station capacity data from opendata.dc.gov.